-The current timeframe appears to indcate a positive acceleration of varying magnitudes across all of the AOI point groups evaluated.
+The current timeframe appears to indicate a positive acceleration of varying magnitudes across all of the AOI point groups evaluated.
 Current nonlinear velocities are also calculated as positive in the majority of the point groups.
-Based on a separate review of 2D vertical and horizontal displacement data, this is caused by varying combinations of slowing vertical subsidence (likely seasonal in nature) and consistent eastward horizontal movement in the majority of the western AOIs
+Based on a separate review of 2D vertical and horizontal displacement data, this is caused by varying combinations of slowing vertical subsidence (likely seasonal in nature) and eastward horizontal movement in the the western AOIs toward the dome center and toward the satellite viewing direction (positive displacement).

-Date Signed: November 27, 2023 Austin, Texas
+Date Signed: January 15, 2024 Austin, Texas